• Skip to primary navigation

 When we were in the hospital, she fell asleep with no issues.
 She could be in her acrylic bassinet, in a swaddle or not, on me, in a nurse’s arms while getting a bath… it didn’t matter where she was!
 But then we came home and after a couple of weeks, it was a totally different story.

-Eleanor goes through some fussy hours in the afternoon (typically from noon to 2pm and sometimes even later), and it’s really hard to get her to fall asleep.
+So far she goes through some fussy hours in the afternoon (typically from noon to 2pm and sometimes even later), and it’s really hard to get her to fall asleep.
 It could be right after a full feeding plus a diaper change, so I know that she’s both full and in a clean diaper.
 She could be lying on me or in a comfy spot.
 But still she’ll fight sleep to the point where she is overstimulated and overtired (two words no parent wants to hear in relation to their child!).

-When the fussies (as we call it in our house!) start, I try to follow the 5 S’s (Swaddle – these are our favorite swaddles!, Side position, Shush, Swing, Suck) and lay E down in her DockATot on the couch, right next to me.
+When the fussies (as we call it in our house!) start, I try to follow the 5 S’s (Swaddle – these are our favorite swaddles!, Side position, Shush, Swing, Suck on a pacifier) and lay E down in her DockATot on the couch, right next to me.
 The beautiful thing about the DockATot is that she’s right near me but doesn’t need to be ON me, so I can still get up and get a snack or do something on my laptop while she’s dozing.

 According to the book I’m currently reading about babies and sleep (the third book, in case you were wondering), it’s important to put them down when they are drowsy but not yet fast asleep, because you want them to learn to fall asleep somewhere other than on your body – so that later when they wake up in the middle of the night they’re able to fall back asleep by themselves.